stakater/Playbook/content/stacks/stakaterplatform.md

 # StakaterPlatform

-Stakater Platform provides `zero-to-operations` stacks to control, monitor, log, trace and security for applications deployed on kubernetes using SecDevOps best practices.
+Stakater Platform provides stacks to control, monitor, log, trace and security for applications deployed on kubernetes using SecDevOps best practices.

 Stakater Platform consist of 6 stacks